jacobcarvell/react-bp/Readme.md

-# React timer app
+# React boilerplate project

-From the complete react developer course.
+A blank project with react, webpack, foundation, sass, and jquery.